What are the benefits of final salary pensions?

 You must then invest this 'amount' in either a pension scheme with another employer or a personal, self-invested or stakeholder pension.

-The cash-equivalent transfer value is the amount of money your pension scheme would need today to make sure it could cover the cost of the benefits you were guaranteed to receive in the future, were you not to cash them in.
+The cash-equivalent transfer value is basically the amount of money your pension scheme would need today to make sure it could cover the cost of the benefits you were guaranteed to receive in the future, were you not to cash them in.

 Gilts and your final salary pension